Montana governor gets warning in killing of Yellowstone wolf

 Gianforte “immediately rectified the mistake” and enrolled in a wolf-trapping certification course scheduled for Wednesday, Gianforte spokesperson Brooke Stroyke said.
 He was allowed to keep the animal’s skull and hide.

+Trappers have the option to release radio collared animals so they can continue to be used for research.
+The certification course includes instruction on the importance of radio collared wolves to monitor the population and manage wolf pack attacks on livestock.

+“A wolf that's been wearing a radio collar is going to be a terrible trophy, because those collars mess up the fur around their neck,” said Carter Niemeyer, a former wolf recovery coordinator for the U.S. Fish and Wildlife Service.
+“And then symbolically, you've got a wolf that researchers spent thousands of dollars on, and then to have somebody thoughtlessly kill that animal when they could have released it back to research — that's a lot of poor judgement.”

 While running for Congress in 2017, Gianforte acknowledged illegally killing an elk in 2000 in Park County.
-He was fined $70 in that case after self-reporting that he had killed an elk not mature enough to be legally harvested, the Helena Independent Record reported.
+He was fined $70 after self-reporting that he mistakenly killed an elk not mature enough to be legally harvested, the Independent Record reported.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.